-- Ensure that a Reporting Party has an opportunity to access the necessary medical treatment and testing; - Assure the Reporting Party is provided information regarding medical, counseling, and support services; and - Allow for Kaua'i CC to provide the Reporting Party with interim protective measures - (Interim Measures), such as "no-contact" orders between the parties, witnesses, and others as appropriate.
+- Ensure that a Reporting Party has an opportunity to access the necessary medical treatment and testing, - Assure the Reporting Party is provided information regarding medical, counseling, and support services, and - Allow for Kaua'i CC to provide the Reporting Party with interim protective measures - Develop Interim Measures), such as "no-contact" orders between the parties, witnesses, and others as appropriate.
 Kaua'i CC may also assist the Reporting Party with changes in academic situations when available, appropriate, and requested by the Reporting Party.
 To the extent possible, all interim measures provided by Kaua'i CC will protect the identity of the Reporting Party.

-A Title IX complaint or report can be filed in the following ways:
+A Title IX complaint or report can be filed with:

-With Title IX Coordinator Isaiah Ka'auwai, verbally or in writing One Stop Center, Room 201C Phone: (808) 245-8260

-With Deputy Title IX Coordinator for Students Margaret Sanchez, verbally or in writing One Stop Center Room 201B

-With Deputy Title IX Coordinator for Employees JoRae Baptiste, verbally or in writing One Stop Center, Room 106H

-By filing a report online at http://kauai.hawaii.edu/title-ix-file-report (Includes the option to make an anonymous report)

-Kaua'i CC Procedures
+- Isaiah Ka'auwai, Title IX Coordinator One Stop Center, Room 201C Phone: (808) 245-8260 Email: ikaauwai@hawaii.edu - Margaret Sanchez, Deputy Title IX Coordinator for Students One Stop Center Room 201B Phone: (808) 245-8260 Email: masanche@hawaii.edu - Calvin Shirai, Interim Deputy Title IX Coordinator for Employees One Stop Center, Room 205B Phone: (808) 245-8355 Email: shiraic@hawaii.edu - or by filing a report online at https://report.system.hawaii.edu/student (Includes the option to make an anonymous report)

+TIX Process After Receiving a TIX Complaint